mightyiam/dendritic/README.md

 ### `specialArgs` pass-thru

-In a non-dendritic pattern some Nix files may be modules that are other than flake-parts (such as NixOS or home-manager).
+In a non-dendritic pattern some Nix files may be modules that are lower-level (such as NixOS or home-manager).
 Often they require access to values that are defined outside of their config evaluation.
 Those values are often passed through to such evaluations